lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/JavaScript/javascript_object_oriented_programming.md

 1. **Abstraction**

-   Fulfilled by defining attributes and methods on prototype objects.
+   Fulfilled by defining properties and methods on prototype objects.

 <br>